tomoarmand/tomoarmand.github.io/README.md

 # My Journey

 Welcome to **My Journey**, a personal growth project designed to help learners build a strong foundation for self-reflection, goal-setting, and well-being.
 This repository contains essential files for creating an About Me page, an Individual Learning Plan, and a Well-being Plan.
 It also includes additional resources for developing a growth mindset and practicing healthy habits.
+This will also be used as your own personal learning record where you can update and add your own personal learnings.

 ## Table of Contents